My page

 Fundraising Campaign Guidelines

-Fundraising campaigns within the Air Force come in two official forms:
+Fundraising campaigns within the Air Force come in the following forms:

 • Combined Federal Campaign (CFC)